FontCustom/fontcustom/CONTRIBUTING.md

-# Contributor Guidelines

-Thanks for helping make Font Custom better.
-This project was born out of an overheard conversation between two devs in a NYC coffee shop — it's come a long ways thanks to the support of folks like you.
+## Help make Font Custom better!

+This project was born out of an overheard conversation between two devs in a NYC coffee shop — it's come a long ways thanks to your support.

+### Wishlist / Roadmap

+* Ruby on Rails integration
+* Compass integration
+* Base 64 encode fonts into CSS
+* Templates for LESS, stylus, etc.
+* Ligature support
+* Windows support
+* Make better use of Thor

-## Conventions
+### Conventions

 We try to follow the [Github ruby styleguide](https://github.com/styleguide/ruby) as much as possible.

-If you catch a typo or a particularly unsightly piece of code — please _do_ let us know.
+If you catch a typo or a block of code that could be more elegant — please let us know.
 No such thing as too small of an improvement.

-## Process
+### Process

 * Visit [issues](https://github.com/FontCustom/fontcustom/issues) for ideas.
 * Fork the repo.